axonivy-market/doc-factory/aspose-barcode-demo-product/README.md

 ## Setup

-Simply install the marketplace connector - nothing else needs to be done :blush:
+Simply install the marketplace connector - nothing else needs to be done.